NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Ceiling Fan: Efficiency**

 The efficiency rating of the ceiling fan(s) at medium speed.
 Only used if Label Energy Use not provided.
-If neither Efficiency nor Label Energy Use provided, the OS-HPXML default Label Energy Use (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.
+If neither Efficiency nor Label Energy Use provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.

 - **Name:** ``ceiling_fan_efficiency``
 - **Type:** ``Double``